contember/docs/docs/schema/acl.md

 ## Variable

-Variable is a value injected to a _predicate_ when the predicate is evaluated.
+Variable is a value associated with a _role_ injected to a _predicate_ when the predicate is evaluated.

 ### Entity variable